Difference Between an M.B.A. in Marketing vs M.S. in Marketing

 Master’s degrees in marketing tend to focus much more specifically on marketing topics as opposed to business management and leadership.
 Master’s degree programs for marketing often emphasize subjects like advanced marketing concepts, advertising, media relations, consumer behavior, communications and sales.
 Thus, marketing master’s degree programs may be best suited for those looking to specifically pursue careers in marketing capacities.

-Other differences between the two degree programs abound as well.
+Of course, other differences between the two degree programs abound.
 MBA programs often utilize case studies that help prepare future business leaders to address real life business challenges, while master’s degree programs in marketing tend to focus more on studying advanced concepts, theories and strategies specific to the field.
-Many MBA programs may require a certain number of years of professional experience before students may enroll in them, while master’s degree programs for public relations or marketing generally don’t have this requirement.
+Also, many MBA programs may require a certain number of years of professional experience before students may enroll in them, while master’s degree programs for public relations or marketing generally don’t have this requirement.

 Marketing Manager Salary By Metro Area